In court, Trump faced charges with no cameras present. Outside, he campaigned for all to see

 MIAMI (AP) —

-Former President Donald Trump gave a wave and a signature thumbs up to crowds outside the federal courthouse in downtown Miami after pleading not guilty to criminal charges.
-He then headed to a local Cuban restaurant where he warmly greeted waiting supporters in a camera-ready scene that resembled a campaign stop.
+Former President Donald Trump gave a wave and a thumbs-up to crowds outside the federal courthouse in downtown Miami after pleading not guilty to criminal charges.
+He then headed to a Cuban restaurant where he warmly greeted waiting supporters in a camera-ready scene that resembled a campaign stop, and later he railed against the charges before a friendly crowd of invited guests at a private golf club he owns.

+Then Trump flew on his private jet to New Jersey, where backers welcomed him with rally-like enthusiasm, music and chants for a speech delivered before a clubhouse with columns resembling the White House.
+The remarks, with live coverage only from his favored cable channel, were rife with errors and falsehoods that went unchallenged in the moment.

-Trump has long been adroit at creating his own portrait of events, and the restaurant stop was an effort at counter-programming as he campaigns again for president and maintains that he has been unfairly targeted by political rivals.
+Trump has long been adroit at creating his own portrait of events, ever mindful of the power of television to shape an impression even as his actions have strained the safeguards of American democracy.
+The post-court itinerary was an orchestrated effort at counterprogramming as he campaigns again for president and maintains that he has been unfairly targeted by political rivals.

-The international attention and screaming crowds were another sign of the extraordinary nature of the day's events and the person at the center of it all.
+The international attention and the screaming crowds were more signs of the extraordinary nature of the day's events and the person at the center of it all.
 A defendant like no other, Trump was the first former president to appear before a federal judge on criminal charges.
-He also is leading the Republican field for the 2024 presidential nomination, holding his status as frontrunner even as he has faced other these and other legal troubles.
+He also is leading the Republican field for the 2024 presidential nomination, holding his status as frontrunner even as he has faced these and other legal troubles.

 Hardly any of those gathered in Miami interacted with Trump, if they saw him at all through the window of his SUV.
 He arrived as part of a motorcade that entered the courthouse garage for his hearing on felony charges.
 The former president also left in the SUV with the windows rolled up before heading to Versailles, a restaurant, coffee shop and bakery that is a required stop for politicians visiting Miami.
 There, the crowd serenaded him with the “Happy Birthday” song, one day before the former president’s 77th birthday.